Jawline contouring in London

 Jawline contouring using dermal fillers is a highly effective procedure for creating a defined and slimmer jawline for a more balanced facial appearance.
 With the passage of time, the ageing process leads to a loss of elasticity along the lower face, often resulting in the development of jowls.
 Jawlines that have lost their definition and contour can make patients look significantly older than they actually are and lead to a loss of facial balance.
 Dermal filler injections for creating a defined jawline are increasingly popular in both men and women.

 Facial injectables, including both anti-wrinkle injections and dermal fillers, are an excellent alternative to surgery due to injectable treatments having no downtime.
 Jawline contouring is a quick and comfortable treatment that produces consistently excellent results in expert hands.
 Facial injectables are increasingly used as an anti ageing prevention treatment for younger patients who wish to delay the onset of facial ageing using treatments that are non-surgical in nature.

 - Reduced appearance of sagging skin

 - A youthful and revitalised appearance

-In popular culture, there are a number of female celebrities who are renowned for having well-defined jawlines and this often contributes to the enhancement of facial symmetry and increasing youthfulness.
-Men often desire a square jawline that often contributes to giving a chiselled appearance when compared with female celebrities.
+In popular culture, several female celebrities are renowned for having well-defined jawlines, which often contributes to enhancing facial symmetry and increasing youthfulness.
+Men often desire a square jawline that contributes to giving a chiselled appearance compared to female celebrities.

 RealSelf Top Doctors